NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Razzle-Dazzle.md

 * * *

 You've spent considerable time practicing the manipulation of light, weaponizing your blade's reflection or bolstering the luminosity of magical displays to unconventional heights.
-Extend the duration of the [[Conditions/Blinded|Blinded]] or [[Conditions/Dazzled|Dazzled]] condition you give the target by 1 round.
+Extend the duration of the [[Blinded|Blinded]] or [[Dazzled|Dazzled]] condition you give the target by 1 round.

 *Source: Pathfinder Player Core*
 *ORC*